Thread nesting mostly happens due to operator error.

 6)- Remove the bobbin and bobbin case, clean the bobbin area and check the bobbin case for possible thread caught under the tension spring.
 Make sure the foot is up and the needle is in the highest position while doing this.

-7)-Place the bobbin and case back, pay attention to the correct bobbin orientation.plug in and switch on the machine.
+7)-Place the bobbin and case back, pay attention to the correct bobbin orientation.
+Also make sure the bobbin is the right one for your machine and is wound evenly.
+If all ok with the bobbin, plug in and switch on the machine.
 Start sewing, check for nesting.
 Should be ok but if the problem is not gone then you have to go to step 8.

 8)- This should be used only if nothing else works.
 Adjust the upper tension, tighten just a slight bit at a time.
 After every tightening check the seam again.
 Keep in mind, don’t mess with the tension unless is absolutely necessary!